jdereynal/aws-jwt-auth/README.md

 # AWS JWT Authorizer
-A AWS Lambda function intended to be used as an AWS API Gateway custom authorizer to validate JWTs created by BYU's WSO2.
+A AWS Lambda function intended to be used as an AWS API Gateway custom authorizer to verify JWTs.

-With slight modifications, this can be used as an AWS API Gateway custom authorizer to validate any JWT passed to your AWS API Gateway.

 ## Usage
 - If you are in the NotifyMe AWS domain (https://notify-me-byu.signin.aws.amazon.com)
     + You just need to [add a custom authorizer](#add-a-custom-authorizer) for your api.
 - If you are not in the NotifyMe AWS domain
-    + First you'll need to [create a lambda function](#create-a-lambda-function) called `verifyWSO2JWT`.
+    + First you'll need to [create a lambda function](#create-a-lambda-function) called `verifyJWT`.
     + Then [add a custom authorizer](#add-a-custom-authorizer) for your api.

 ### Create A Lambda Function